Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/TESTING.md

 To search, they can input a composer or genre name in the search bar at the bottom.
 To undo the search, they can press, 'See All'.

+If a user has uploaded a faulty link to listen to the piece, or no link at all, the spotify button will redirect to a custom 404 page in a new tab, with a prompt to open spotify and search for the piece, or return to the browse page.

 # User Feedback and fixes